ejboettcher/gemcityML/src/_includes/content/about.md

 #### AI/ML Collider with Wright Bothers Institute (WBI)

-This will be a 2-3 hour mini conference with speakers from both from inside and outside the fence, giving their unique prospective.
+Two hour mini conference with speakers from both from inside and outside the fence, giving their unique prospective.

-More information to come.
+May 18th from 2-4pm at WBI.
+(Note: May's meetup will be at WBI and not at the Hub.)

 The [Wright Brothers Institute (WBI)](https://www.wbi-innovates.com/) is a cutting-edge center for innovation and technology commercialization.
 WBI provides breakthrough solutions to US Air Force's most complex initiatives by leveraging resident experts, unique facilities, disruptive innovation processes and extensive networks.